sourcegraph/syntect_server/README.md

 Invoke `cargo build --release` and an optimized binary will be built (e.g. to `./target/debug/syntect_server`).

-## Building docker image
+## Building Docker image

-- MacOS
-  - `brew install filosottile/musl-cross/musl-cross`
-  - `rustup target add x86_64-unknown-linux-musl`
-  - `./build.sh` -> then `./publish.sh` to push the docker image.

-- Debian / Ubuntu
-  - `sudo apt-get install musl-tools`
-  - `rustup target add x86_64-unknown-linux-musl`
-  - `./build.debian.sh` -> then `./publish.sh` to push the docker image.
+The Docker image is itself build using Docker (a multistage build).

-You can then run it via `docker run -it syntect_server`.
+Run `build.sh`, you can then run it via `docker run -it syntect_server`.

 ## Publishing docker image